usamaanwer94/EmployeeActivityTracker/README.md

 #   Welcome to the EmployeeActivityTracker wiki!_

 ***
-* ****EmployeeActivityTracker(EAT)****    : This app provides a perfect solution to monitor and track the employee's workout and their working hours.
+* ****EmployeeActivityTracker(EAT)****    : This app provides a phenomenal platform to monitor and track the employee's workout and their working hours.
 A perfect Solution to Human Resources department to evaluate and maximize their employee's efficiency with the help of keyboard's counts and Screenshots of the Employee's screen provided by this app.

 # How to Use this App?
 ***